 Complete Treatment Options

-The physicians in the Eye/Orbital Cancer Program use several specialized techniques to treat ocular tumors.
+The physicians in the Eye/Orbital Cancer Program use several specialized techniques to treat ocular tumors, including research and the use of clinical trials.

 Individual care plans can include one or more treatment methods, including laser surgery, external beam radiation, cryotherapy (destruction of cancerous tissue by freezing) and chemotherapy.